SPR Privacy & Data Protection Policy

 Storage limitation

 Personal data should only be stored for as long as is necessary.
 Data can be archived securely and used for research purposes in the future.
 Where possible, the personally identifiable information should be removed to leave anonymous data.
-The SPR takes the matter of secure data storage very seriously which is covered in our Data Storage policy – Please see below.

 Integrity and confidentiality

-Personal data should be held in a safe and secure way that takes reasonable steps to ensure the security of this information and avoid accidental loss, misuse or destruction.
 The SPR takes the privacy, confidentiality, security and integrity of all personal data very seriously which are covered by our Data Storage & Risk Management policies ( please see below ), as well as our commitment to ensuring the accuracy of the data we hold.
-Please see above.
+Please see the sections on Purpose Limitation, Data Minimisation and Accuracy above.

 Data Storage

 Information and records relating to SPR members and supporters and anyone the SPR may have contact with will be stored securely, and will only be accessible to authorised SPR personnel for certain specified tasks.
 This may include the retention of suitable data in a suitably anonymised form for research and archival purposes, for a suitable and appropriate time period which will be kept under review.
-This information will only be stored for as long as it is needed for the authorised purpose for which it was sought, and for which specific consent was given, or is needed by legal & statutory purposes, and will be disposed of, or deleted in a secure and appropriately way when this time period has expired.
+Some data may be specifically held for an indefinite period of time for research and archival purposes where the required consent for these purposes has been given.

 Risk Management

-The consequences of breaching GDPR Data Protection can cause harm or distress to SPR members and supporters as well as members of the public if their data is released to inappropriate people, or they could be denied a service to which they are entitled.
-This policy is designed to manage and therefore minimise these risks and to ensure that the reputation of all concerned including the SPR are not damaged through inappropriate or unauthorised access and sharing.
+The consequences of breaching DPA as defined above can cause harm or distress to SPR members and supporters as well as members of the public if their data is released to inappropriate people, or they could be denied a service to which they are entitled.

 The SPR operates a policy of regularly reviewing our Risk Management policies and procedures so that we can minimise or exclude risk and ensure that we keep your data safe and secure.